GabeScott/standard-works-vault/General Conference/2021 April - Remember Your Way Back Home.md

 I thought of four reminders that, when used and applied consistently in our lives, can rekindle feelings of our heavenly home.

+## First, We Can Remember That We Are Children of God

 We have a divine heritage.
 Knowing that we are children of God and that He wants us to return to His presence is one of the first steps on the journey back to our heavenly home.

 Remind yourself of this heritage.
 Make time regularly to boost your spiritual immune system by remembering the blessings you have received from the Lord.
 Trust the guides you have been given from Him, rather than turning solely to the world to measure your personal worth and find your way.